ethankennerly/as2cs/README.md

         bash test_copy_to_unity.sh

+* Pass Unity 5.2 compiler check with Anagram Attack:  Levels.cs.

+* Pass Unity 5.2 compiler check with all portable model and controller files from Anagram Attack.

 * Explicit type-casting on access to a ArrayList to a data type.
 Instead you can use an ActionScript Vector.
 * Match whitespace when empty array literal, hash literal and following newline.
+ In C# there are curly braces.
+When the curly braces are empty or a single line, put on a single line.

   Expected: